blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 ### Prerequisites

-Make sure that you use a linux distribution that comes with the rockchip BSP kernel 5.10 or 6.1 and supports VPU.
+Make sure that you use a linux distribution that comes with the rockchip BSP kernel 5.10 or 6.1 and rkvdec2 driver.
 To check, enter the following commands:

 ```
 $ uname -r